-How To Prepare For Periacetabular Osteotomy Surgery
+How To Prepare For Spine Surgery

 In preparation for surgery, you will be scheduled to have Pre-Admission Testing (PAT) completed prior to surgery in the Kimmel building.
-At this appointment a nurse will perform a blood test and basic vital signs, unless you have already done so with your primary care provider within thirty days of the surgical date.
+At this appointment a nurse will perform a blood test and basic vital signs, unless you have already done so with your primary care provider within thirty days of the surgery date.
 Specific instructions such as when to discontinue eating and drinking the night before surgery will be discussed.
 A cleansing soap, Hibicleanse, will be provided and must be used while showering the night before and morning of surgery.

-You will meet with anesthesia at this appointment to discuss the process of 'going under' and postoperative pain control options.
-It is recommended that you consider receiving a Duramorph injection which is a single dose injection to the spine which significantly helps to reduce the immediate postoperative pain.
-Alternatively, we can utilize local injections of the area which can give relief for up to 72 hours.

-After your appointment in the Kimmel building, you will then go up to the Paley Institute clinic to meet with one of the physician assistants and Dr. Feldman.
+You will also meet with anesthesia at this appointment to discuss the process of 'going under' and postoperative pain control options.
+After your appointment in the Kimmel building, you will then go up to the Paley Institute clinic to see one of the physician assistants and Dr. Feldman.
 They may take another set of x-rays.
 You will then go over your surgical plan.
-Please voice any questions or concerns to Dr. Feldman at that time.
+Please voice any questions or concerns to Dr. Feldman and the physician assistants at that time.

-It is important that you discontinue all anti-inflammatory medications (NSAIDS), both prescription and over the counter, for two weeks prior to surgery and can not resume such medications for three months after surgery (unless otherwise instructed).
+It is important that you discontinue all anti-inflammatory medications (NSAIDS), both prescription and over the counter, for two weeks prior to surgery and three months after (unless otherwise instructed).
 These include: Advil, Aleve, Motrin, Ibuprofen, Naprosyn or Naproxen, Celebrex, Celecoxib, Voltaren, Diclofenac, Toradol, Ketorolac, Mobic, Meloxicam, etc. In addition to NSAIDS, you should also discontinue all blood thinning medications such as aspirin (unless otherwise instructed by your medical doctor or cardiologist), multi-vitamins and any over the counter supplements at least seven days prior to your surgery date.
-You will be instructed when to resume such medications upon discharge from the hospital.
-If you take antidepressant medications, these are recommended to be discontinued prior to your surgery and you should reach out to your prescribing provider with how to discontinue such medications as these typically need to be discontinued in a tapering fashion.
-This can be discussed on a case by case basis.
-If you are on a prescription anticoagulant (Coumadin, Xarelto, Plavix, Eliquis, Pradaxa, Heparin, etc.) you must receive specific instructions from your clearing physician as to when these should be discontinued and when these can be resumed after surgery.
+You will be instructed when to resume these upon discharge from the hospital.
+If you take antidepressant medications, these may be discontinued or adjusted prior to your surgery and you should reach out to your prescribing provider with how to discontinue such medications as these typically need to be discontinued in a tapering fashion.
+If you are on a prescription anticoagulant (Coumadin, Xarelto, Plavix, Eliquis, Pradaxa, Heparin,etc.) you must receive specific instructions from your clearing physician as to when these should be discontinued and when these can be resumed after surgery.